castilloadrian/pigeon/README.md

 </p>
 </div>

-goose is your on-machine AI agent, capable of automating complex development tasks from start to finish.
-More than just code suggestions, goose can build entire projects from scratch, write and execute code, debug failures, orchestrate workflows, and interact with external APIs - _autonomously_.
+pigeon is a fork of goose, built with a focus on providing a powerful user interface and companion for interacting with your favorite llms and mcp servers.

-Whether you're prototyping an idea, refining existing code, or managing intricate engineering pipelines, goose adapts to your workflow and executes tasks with precision.
+unlike goose, which emphasizes direct task execution, pigeon is designed to be your on-machine ai agent—making it easier to query models, automate complex development workflows, and manage projects end to end.

-Designed for maximum flexibility, goose works with any LLM and supports multi-model configuration to optimize performance and cost, seamlessly integrates with MCP servers, and is available as both a desktop app as well as CLI - making it the ultimate AI assistant for developers who want to move faster and focus on innovation.
+whether you’re prototyping ideas, refining code, or orchestrating sophisticated engineering pipelines, pigeon streamlines the process by offering a seamless interface to connect with your chosen tools. it supports any llm, enables multi-model configurations to balance performance and cost, and integrates natively with mcp servers.

 # Goose Quick Links
 - [Quickstart](https://block.github.io/goose/docs/quickstart)